akhilcivilian/fedex-analytics_engineer_assignment/README.md

 <img src="images/erd.drawio.png">

 ### Power BI Report snapshots
+Power BI report is available in Amazon Sales Visualization.pbix in the root folder.

 #### Page 1 : Overview
 <ul>
 <li>Contains overview of the Sales Value and Quantity to help with a quick preview for users.